Dr Charlotte Bishop

 Dr Charlotte Bishop joined Exeter Law School as an Associate Lecturer in 2014 and is now a Lecturer (Education and Research) in Law.
 She graduated from the University of Kent in 2004 with a First Class Honours degree in Law (LLB) and the Kent Law School Departmental Prize for Special Achievement in Law and completed her doctoral thesis at Exeter University in 2014.

-Charlotte teaches on the core undergraduate module Criminal Law (LAW1003) and will be convening this course in Term 2.
-She also convenes the optional Level 3 module Gender, Sexuality and Law (LAW3011) and contributes to Law, Politics and Power (LAW3155).
+Charlotte convenes the core undergraduate module Criminal Law (LAW1003) and also convenes the Grad LLB Crimnal Law module (LAW3003B) and the optional Level 3 module Gender, Sexuality and Law (LAW3011).
+Charlotte also contrbutes to Law, Politics and Power (LAW3155).

 Charlotte’s research interests are broad and inter-disciplinary, crossing the boundaries of socio-legal research into psychology, sociology, philosophy and criminology.
-She is currently researching how the harm of domestic violence, including harm that may be encapsulated under the new criminal offence of coercive and controlling behaviour (Serious Crime Act 2015), could be evidenced in criminal court proceedings.
-She is also currently working on recommendations for reforms to the pre-trial procedures and special measures provisions used in criminal proceedings where the witness is also a victim of domestic violence could be improved, based on the, insufficiently recognised, link between ongoing abuse and trauma.
+Her recent research has been on how the harm of domestic violence, including controlling and coercive behaviour, could be more effectively evidenced in criminal court proceedings, and how courtroom participation could be made safer and more effective for witnesses who are also a victim of domestic violence could be improved.
+Charlotte's research takes a gendered approach to the issue of domestic violence and much of her work is also based upon the insufficiently recognised link between ongoing abuse and trauma.